Applications & Permits

 A zoning permit is required for any structure erected within the Town of Woodstock limits.
 This includes, but is not limited to, the erection or placement of sheds, garages, signs, additions, fencing, houses, commercial buildings, etc.

-The Town of Woodstock requires that a Zoning Permit (PDF) be completed before any building occurs, and Shenandoah County Building Inspections Department will not issue a building permit until the zoning permit is issued by the Town of Woodstock.
-Once approved, a zoning permit is sent by facsimile, email, and/or mail to the Building Department.
-The Town of Woodstock does not have a Building Inspections Department, but works in conjunction with Shenandoah County to ensure proper permitting for safe structures.
+The Town of Woodstock requires that a Zoning Permit (PDF) be completed before any building occurs and Shenandoah County Building Inspections Department will not issue a building permit until the zoning permit is issued by the Town of Woodstock.
+Once your Town permit is approved, we forward the permit to the Shenandoah County Building Inspections Department.
+We will contact you upon approval and at that time you will need to then contact the County to obtain the building permit through their office.

 General Land Use Permit